folio-org/okapi/doc/guide.md

   -d @/tmp/enabletenant2b.json  \
   http://localhost:9130/_/proxy/tenants/other/modules
 ```

-You can list the enabled modules with
+You can list the enabled modules with:

 ```
 curl -w '\n' -D - http://localhost:9130/_/proxy/tenants/other/modules
 ```